dreamcatcher-tech/network/website/license/DPL/Core DPL.md

 ### Signed

-The Core DPL, Modules and DCM Contracts are considered Signed when a User commits to their Dreamcatcher Ghost Blockchain evidence that they are willing to be bound by it.
+The DPL, Modules and DCC are considered Signed when a User commits to their Dreamcatcher Ghost Blockchain evidence that they are willing to be bound by it.
 This evidence may be a scanned copy with physical signature or a key-hash signature.

 Signed = physical signed copy, scanned, uploaded to the Evidence Object of the Ghost that represents the LDE, which by definition can only be done by the holder of the Private key for that Ghost.

-### User

-C/f The Dictionary, User.

 The least level of Evidence that a Signatory can provide is self-certification of Identification through unilaterally posting a ‘signed’ copy of the DPL on-chain.
 It may be the case that other Signatories will only do business with those who have posted additional evidence, such as a third party Notary service, or document checking service.

+### Member

+C/f The Dictionary, [Member].

 ## Terms